Coding4Lawyers/Honolulu-PD-Arrest-Reports/README.md

 # Honolulu-PD-Arrest-Reports
- A program which scrapes and saves the HPD Arrest PDFs.
+A program which scrapes and saves the Honolulu Police Department Arrest PDF at https://www.honolulupd.org/information/arrest-logs/

 ## TODO
- - Move saving of PDFs to an s3 bucket
+1) Add in some catches for if the website is down or under construction
+2) Add in some checks and an alert if the website is down or no ```<a>``` can be found.
- - Add in tests
+3) Add in better logging
- - Add in error notifications so someone can be notified if their website changes.
+4) Right now we grab the first ```<a>``` but we should probably check to see if they have added a new pdf or for some reason they add two at once.

 ## Setup
+Rename the passwords.example.py to passwords.py and add in credentials.
  ```
  git@github.com:Coding4Lawyers/Honolulu-PD-Arrest-Reports.git
  cd Honolulu-PD-Arrest-Reports